BondaiKa/BondaiKa/README.md

 # 👋 Hey there!
 Welcome to my GitHub!

 🌟 Dive into my projects and feel free to explore what I’m passionate about.
-You can also visit my [personal website](https://bondaika.github.io/BondaiKa/) to know more about me and my work!
+You can also visit my personal website [bondaika.com/about](https://bondaika.com/about) to know more about me and my work!

 ## 🚀 About Me
 I’m a **Data Engineer Expert** with a solid foundation as a **Backend Developer** and some experience in **Frontend Development**.
 I thrive on building robust data pipelines and optimizing systems for scalability and efficiency.